celo-org/make-crypto-mobile-hackathon/optics_dashboard/Readme.md

 ### Next steps

+- Integrate bridge activity to and from Celo blockchain
+- Finish fee comparison feature
-- Integrating pages to explore activity on a specific day or by a specific asset
+- Explore activity on a specific day
+- Explore activity for a specific asset

 #### License